Concrete Footing Calculator guide

 What this calculator is solving

-The Concrete Footing Calculator estimates the amount of concrete for a straight rectangular footing.
+The Concrete Footing Calculator estimates concrete for a straight rectangular footing.
 It is a material helper after you already know the footing size.

 The formula in plain language

-In plain language: The calculator converts footing width and depth from inches to feet, multiplies length by width by depth, adds waste, converts cubic feet to cubic yards, and rounds bag counts up.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+In plain language: The calculator converts footing width and depth from inches to feet, multiplies length by width by depth, adds the waste percent, converts cubic feet to cubic yards, and rounds 60 lb and 80 lb bag counts up.
+The examples on the page are there so you can compare your inputs with a worked example before copying the answer.

 How to read the answer